Sauravkumarv/Streamify/README.md

 # Frenzy

-Stramify is a full-stack language exchange platform where learners can discover new study partners, exchange friend requests, chat in real-time, and jump into video calls—all powered by Stream's chat and video APIs.
+Frenzy is a full-stack language exchange platform where learners can discover new study partners, exchange friend requests, chat in real-time, and jump into video calls—all powered by Stream's chat and video APIs.
 The project ships with an Express/MongoDB backend and a Vite/React frontend styled with Tailwind + DaisyUI.

 ## Features